-Ireland has also taken a child-centered approach to protecting privacy through the Irish Data Protection Commission's (DPC) Draft Fundamentals for a Child-Oriented Approach to Data Processing (the Fundamentals), which detail the legal obligations in the GDPR and were released in draft form for public consultation in December 2020.75 The DPC accepted submissions until March 31, 2021 and is currently reviewing responses before it publishes a final version.
-The Fundamentals are similarly rooted in the United Nations Convention on the Rights of the Child and emphasize Article 3(1)'s best interests of the child.
-The Fundamentals apply to all online and offline organizations that process children's data.
-This includes services directed at children and services that children are likely to access, like COPPA.
+Ireland has also taken a child-centered approach to protecting privacy through the Irish Data Protection Commission's (DPC) Draft Fundamentals for a Child-Oriented Approach to Data Processing (the Fundamentals), which detail child-specific interpretive GDPR guidance.187 The Fundamentals are similarly rooted in the United Nations Convention on the Rights of the Child and emphasize Article 3(1)'s best interests of the child.
+The Fundamentals apply to all online and offline organizations that process, like COPPA.
 The Fundamentals' territorial scope will likely reflect the territorial scope of Ireland, which includes the European headquarters of many technology companies, such as Apple, Facebook, LinkedIn, TikTok, and Twitter.

 While the Children's Code focuses on the engineering and design of products and services, the Fundamentals provide a rationale and framework for understanding data processing in the best interests of the child.
-The Fundamentals call for allowing children to have their say, by noting that "[o]nline service providers shouldn't forget that children are data subjects in their own right and have rights in relation to their personal data at any age.
-The DPC considers that a child may exercise these rights at any time, as long as they have the capacity to do so and it is in their best interests."76 Another key principle is not to shut out child users or downgrade their experience.
+The Fundamentals call for allowing children to have their say, by noting that:

+"Online service providers shouldn't forget that children are data subjects in their own right and have rights in relation to their personal data at any age.
+The DPC considers that a child may exercise these rights at any time, as long as they have the capacity to do so and it is in their best interests."188

+Another key principle is not to shut out child users or downgrade their experience.
 The Fundamentals state, "[i]f your service is directed at, intended for, or likely to be accessed by children, you can't bypass your obligations simply by shutting them out or depriving them of a rich service experience."
 If a website appeals to children, then the website operator has obligations under the Fundamentals.

 Both the Children's Code and the Fundamentals define a child as a person under the age of 18, following the UNCRC's definition of a child.
 However, it is necessary to distinguish this definition from the age at which a child may exercise their rights to give consent and practice their data rights.
-Standard 15 of the Children's Code also requires "provid[ing] prominent and accessible tools to help children exercise their data protection rights and report concerns."77 Like the Fundamentals, the Children's Code does not specify the age at which children may exercise their digital rights; instead, it provides guidelines to develop age appropriate online tools based on age ranges-similar to the CRC's "evolving capacities" definition.
+Standard 15 of the Children's Code also requires "provid[ing] prominent and accessible tools to help children exercise their data protection rights and report concerns."189Like the Fundamentals, the Children's Code does not specify the age at which children may exercise their digital rights; instead, it provides guidelines to develop ageappropriate online tools based on age ranges-similar to the CRC's "evolving capacities" definition.